jhudsl/Documentation_and_Usability/04-good_documentation.Rmd

 ### Reference guides <img src="resources/images/ref-guide.png" width="8%">

-A reference guide is like a dictionary that a user can reference as questions arise.
+A reference guide is like a dictionary that a user can look up items as questions arise.
 A user will likely have a specific question about a function, parameter, data type, or option and will want to be able to navigate to information about that item.
 Users who end up looking through your reference guide are likely a bit invested and may have already gone through the Getting Started section and/or How-to examples.